Nautyy9/poke_app/README.md

-# FrontEnd PokeApp with ReactJs , Typescript , React Query and Redux Toolkit
+#  PokeApp

-This is a fullstack project built using the MERN stack (MongoDB, Express, React, Node.js) and GraphQL.
-Both the frontend and backend parts are built on top of TypeScript, and the server-side GraphQL queries are executed using GraphiQL.
+This is a FrontEnd PokeApp project built using the ReactJs , Typescript , React Query and Redux Toolkit.

 ## Technologies Used
 ####  Redux Toolkit: